-R&I Target 2 is about achieving this goal by fostering developments in laboratory science approaches and in the social sciences to permit the understanding of both of why and how consumers choose and eat food as well as how food interacts with our bodies after it is ingested.
+R&I Target 2 is about achieving this goal For this, six key areas have been by fostering developments in laboratory identified that deserve priority: science approaches and in the social 1. sciences to permit the understanding of both of why and how consumers choose and eat food as well as how food interacts with our bodies after it is 2. ingested.

-This deeper understanding will provide the basis for the design of intrinsically healthy foods that fit into the myriads of lifestyles in modern society.
-In order to develop these foods, one first must know in detail both the ways in which food is valued and what food actually does inside us after it is eaten.
+This deeper understanding will provide the basis for the design of intrinsically 3. healthy foods that fit into the myriads of lifestyles in modern society.
+In order to develop these foods, one first must know in detail both the ways in which 4. food is valued and what food actually does inside us after it is eaten.